Hot Lotto fraud scandal

 The Hot Lotto fraud scandal was a lottery-rigging scandal in the United States.
-It came to light in 2017, after Eddie Raymond Tipton, the former information security director of the Multi-State Lottery Association (MUSL), confessed to rigging a random number generator that he and two others used in multiple cases of fraud against state lotteries.
+It came to light in 2017, after Eddie Raymond Tipton (born 1963), the former information security director of the Multi-State Lottery Association (MUSL), confessed to rigging a random number generator that he and two others used in multiple cases of fraud against state lotteries.
 Tipton was first convicted in October 2015 of rigging a $14.3 million drawing of MUSL's lottery game Hot Lotto.
-Eddie Tipton ultimately confessed to rigging lottery drawings in Iowa, Colorado, Wisconsin, Kansas and Oklahoma.
-Also involved in the scheme were his brother and former Texas justice of the peace Tommy Tipton and Texas businessman Robert Rhodes.
+Eddie Tipton ultimately confessed to rigging lottery drawings in Iowa, Colorado, Wisconsin, Kansas, and Oklahoma.
+Also involved in the scheme were his brother and former Texas justice of the peace Tommy Tipton, and Texas businessman Robert Rhodes.
 Eddie Tipton was sentenced to 25 years in prison.
+He was released on parole in 2022 after serving five years.

-A $14.3 million prize for the Hot Lotto draw on December 29, 2010, had been left unclaimed for nearly a year, when attempts were made to claim the prize on behalf of an anonymous, off-shore trust company in Belize.
-The claim was rejected by the Iowa Lottery because it was made anonymously.
-A subsequent investigation into the trust and the discovery of surveillance footage from a convenience store that depicted the ticket being purchased, led to the arrest of Eddie Tipton on two counts of fraud for attempting to illegally participate in a lottery game as an employee of the MUSL, and then trying to claim a prize through fraudulent means.
+A $14.3 million prize for the Hot Lotto draw on December 29, 2010, had been left unclaimed for nearly a year.
+When attempts were finally made to claim the prize on behalf of an anonymous off-shore trust company in Belize, the claim was rejected by the Iowa Lottery because it was made anonymously.
+A subsequent investigation into the trust and the discovery of surveillance footage from a convenience store that depicted the ticket being purchased led to the arrest of Eddie Tipton on two counts of fraud for attempting to illegally participate in a lottery game as an employee of the MUSL, and then trying to claim a prize through fraudulent means.